 As the alveoli increase in size, the surfactant extends further along the surface of the liquid.
 This increases the surface tension by effectively reducing the expansion speed of the alveoli.

-It also means that the speed of contraction is more regular, because if you reduce the size more quickly, the surface tension will be reduced more, so that other alveoli can contract more easily than they can.
+It also means that the contraction speed is more regular because if you reduce the size more quickly, the surface tension will be reduced more so that other alveoli can contract more rapidly than they can.

 Prevent the accumulation of fluids and keep the airways dry

 The surface tension forces also extract fluid from the capillaries to the alveolar spaces.
 The surfactant reduces fluid accumulation and keeps the airway dry by reducing these forces.